eye-division/jennyblyth/_gallery/day-bowman.md

   Curated by Jenny Blyth in association with Bermondsey Project Space

-  Hours : Tues - Sat 11 am - 6 pm &nbsp; www.project-space.london
+  Hours : Tues - Sat 11 am - 6 pm www.project-space.london

-  **Foreword by Jenny Blyth.&nbsp;** (Catalogue available upon request)
+  **Foreword by Jenny Blyth.**  (Catalogue available upon request)

-  Our coastal boundaries appointed with castles and fortresses of old, protected us for hundreds of years against invaders from foreign lands.&nbsp; The geography of an island nation worked in our favour.&nbsp; Those citadels of stone that spangled cliff tops looking out across the seas, were long ago abandoned, but their ruins remain as reminders to us of past invaders and would-be victors.
-That sense of vulnerability has not been dispelled.&nbsp;
-  Our borders are now politically fortified in a bid to control the complexities of global migration.&nbsp; The layering of history and politics, like the littoral shoreline of sand, sea and sky is constantly in flux.
+  Our coastal boundaries appointed with castles and fortresses of old, protected us for hundreds of years against invaders from foreign lands.
+The geography of an island nation worked in our favour.
+Those citadels of stone that spangled cliff tops looking out across the seas, were long ago abandoned, but their ruins remain as reminders to us of past invaders and would-be victors.
+That sense of vulnerability has not been dispelled.
+Our borders are now politically fortified in a bid to control the complexities of global migration.
+The layering of history and politics, like the littoral shoreline of sand, sea and sky is constantly in flux.

-  Reflecting upon her personal life journey through a poetic response to the beauty of nature, Bowman captures the play of light on wet sands, but does not shy away from the contentious issues of global politics that underpin and impact our transient lives.&nbsp; All is captured in her beautiful paintings of *Fortresses* and *Seaside Citadels*.&nbsp;&nbsp;
+  Reflecting upon her personal life journey through a poetic response to the beauty of nature, Bowman captures the play of light on wet sands, but does not shy away from the contentious issues of global politics that underpin and impact our transient lives.
+All is captured in her beautiful paintings of *Fortresses* and *Seaside Citadels*.

-  Combining the fine art of drawing with that of painting comes naturally to her. &nbsp;Bowman’s abstract expressionist paintings, in charcoal and conte over oil on canvas, are mille feuille - complex yet fluent, strident and charged, they intuitively balance the brittle notes of humanity against the fragility of endeavor.&nbsp;
+  Combining the fine art of drawing with that of painting comes naturally to her.
+Bowman’s abstract expressionist paintings, in charcoal and conte over oil on canvas, are mille feuille - complex yet fluent, strident and charged, they intuitively balance the brittle notes of humanity against the fragility of endeavor.

-  For all of us together on this earth, the catharsis of walking barefoot along the shoreline, is primal - the criss-cross of shallow incoming tides erasing our sadnesses like footprints from *Plashy Places.*&nbsp; For Day Bowman, returning to the coastal landscape of her childhood, it is manna for the soul.
-  &nbsp;As we release ourselves to the elements, we find a path to peace and healing.
+  For all of us together on this earth, the catharsis of walking barefoot along the shoreline, is primal - the criss-cross of shallow incoming tides erasing our sadnesses like footprints from *Plashy Places.* For Day Bowman, returning to the coastal landscape of her childhood, it is manna for the soul.
+As we release ourselves to the elements, we find a path to peace and healing.

-  ### *DAY BOWMAN&nbsp; 'Plashy Places'*
+  ### *DAY BOWMAN 'Plashy Places'*

   #### Carey Blyth Gallery , Oxford